jtkovacs/jtkovacs.github.io/REFS/models.md

 # Models of aggregation

 Aggregation is tricky; “more is different” (can’t just look at individual parts).
-So, we model to get the logic correct. e.g. water is made of molecules, where wetness comes from the hydrogen bond; cognition comes from connected neurons
+So, we model to get the logic correct. e.g. water is made of molecules, where wetness comes from the hydrogen bond; cognition comes from connected neurons.

 [Aggregating actions or numbers] Central Limit Theorem: If you add up many independent events with finite variance, the distribution should be bell-shaped with mean=N/2 for the binomial distribution (or mean=p*N, more generally) and sigma=sqrt(N)/2 for the binomial distribution (or sigma=sqrt(p(1-p)N), more generally). p(x > 6*sigma) = 3.4 in a million.
 In production processes, the six sigma approach means that you shoot for a sigma such that your likelihood of exceeding some specific tolerance is 3.4 in a million.